Orange-OpenSource/casskop/documentation/description.md

   it can be any storage with high ssd througput.
 - `deletePVC`(optional): Boolean value which specifies if the Persistent Volume Claim has to be deleted when the cluster is deleted.
 Default is `false`.

+In this example, all statefulsets related to the `dc2` will have the default configuration for the `data` PV :

+- `dataCapacity` : "300Gi"
+- `dataStorageClass`: "local-storage"

+All statefulsets related to the `dc1` will have the specific configuration for the `data` PV :

+- `dataCapacity` : "10Gi"
+- `dataStorageClass` : "test-storage"

 > **WARNING**: Resizing persistent storage for existing CassandraCluster is not currently supported.
 You must decide the
 > necessary storage size before deploying the cluster.